 While this root was being planted, a trek was also taking place of Caribbean people temporarily residing in England.
 Some 550,000 Caribbean British subjects who migrated to the UK between 1948 and 1973 were not granted residency status.
 Known as the Windrush people, they found their experiences of extreme racism, lack of basic human rights, employment, housing and isolation intolerable and almost unbearable.
 Members of this community, disappointed with their English experience, set their sights on Canada with many settling in Edmonton.

 They sought employment in their chosen professions, in the public service, upgraded their credentials and opened small businesses.
-Beryl Stelmach, and English-trained nurse, obtained employment in a federal hospital in Edmonton; Delores Barker opened a Black hair studio on Whyte Avenue; Brian Alleyne, a British-trained Epidemiologist recertified his credentials.
+Beryl Stelmach, an English-trained nurse, obtained employment in a federal hospital in Edmonton; Delores Barker opened a Black hair studio on Whyte Avenue; Brian Alleyne, a British-trained Epidemiologist recertified his credentials.
 Barbershops, pharmacies, restaurants and other small businesses began to spring up across the city in ethnic communities to support the needs of the growing Caribbean community.

 These two streams of migration to Edmonton presented the very beginning of a Caribbean population with roots in the Caribbean and Britain.